remedium-ai/remedium-website/src/content/services/english/products.md

 # Short intro about this service
 intro:
   enable: true
-  image: "" # set value to override default service image
+  image: "/images/services/datapipe-intro.jpg" # set value to override default service image
-  title: "Products: Your Patient.
+  title: "Our Products: Your Patient.
 Your Data.
 Your Technologies."
-  description: "Streamline your clinical processes with our comprehensive digital data collection and intelligence platform: Our solution provide optimized data collection and usage in your perioperative processes ensuring compliance, efficiency, and accessability.
-The analytics product allows for smart benchmarking and learning for clinical teams"
+  description: "Streamline your clinical processes with our comprehensive digital data collection and intelligence platform.
+Our solution provides optimized data collection and usage of clinical data in your perioperative decision processes ensuring efficiency, compliance and real-time accessability.
+The analytics product allows smart intra- and interorganisational benchmarking and learning for clinical teams."
   cta_btn:
-    enable: true
+    enable: false
     label: "More about our products"
     url: "/contact"
     rel: ""